The 2nd Chapter of ‘Destiny (운명)’ is up for the beloved readers of thekoreanhanami creatives. Enjoy!

 There’s a soft knock on the bedroom door when the boy gains consciousness from his sleep.
-He pulled the white satin sheet around his waist to cover his morning wood.
-He indicated the maid on the door to come in quickly, resting his hand on his eyes so that he could avert the maid gawking at him.
+He pulled the white satin sheet around his waist to cover up the morning wood indicating the maid on the door to come in quickly, resting his hand on his eyes so that he could avert the maid gawking at him.

-Sometimes the boy literally questions himself as to what exactly takes her so much time to clean a space that even a baby crawl can sweep clean.
+Sometimes the boy literally questions himself as to what exactly takes her so much time to dust a space that even a baby crawl can sweep clean.

-He let out a frustrated sigh ignoring the maid’s presence as he could see her occasionally standing not moving an inch clenched onto the cleaning stick as she stared at him lewdly.
+He let out a frustrated sigh ignoring the maid’s presence as he could see her occasionally standing motionless clenched onto the cleaning stick as she gawked at him.

 As soon as the maid left, the boy got up from his bed and took a warm shower.
 His head felt heavy with the dream he saw.
-He has never gone to the library building, nobody ever thinks of entering those gates, even the cricket balls which mistakenly fell down nobody ever crossed boundaries to pick them up.
+He has never gone to the library building, nobody ever thinks of entering those gates, even the cricket balls which mistakenly fell on the premises nobody ever crossed the boundaries to pick them up.

-The boy let the warm drizzle flow from his broad shoulders to the waist down to his toes.
-It relieved his built-up morning tension as he tried to remember the face that he saw in the dreams.
+He let the warm drizzle flow from his broad shoulders to the waist down to his toes.
+It relieved his built-up morning tension as he tried to remember the face that he saw in his dreams.

 It was unusual for him to see dreams.
-He never saw dreams, only nightmares that tore him apart internally but this time even if it was spooky there was an undenying charm that allures him to meet the girl in his dreams in real life.
+He never saw dreams, only nightmares that tore him apart internally but this time even if it was spooky there was an undenying charm that allures him to meet the girl in real life.

 It was noon when he got back home.
 A fruity smell welcomed him as he opened the window of his room letting in the rays of the sun to make the space cozier.
 He could hear his mom humming as she ground the coconut with the strawberries.
 Her mother was preparing his favorite dessert using his father’s farm’s produce.